 Bones are more than just the scaffolding that holds the body together.
 Bones come in all shapes and sizes and have many roles.
-In this article, we explain their function, what they are made of, and the types of cells involved.
+In this article, we explain their function, what they consist of, and the types of cells they involve.

-Despite first impressions, bones are living, active tissues that are constantly being remodeled.
+Bones are living, active tissues that the body is constantly remodeling.

-Bones have many functions.
-They support the body structurally, protect our vital organs, and allow us to move.
-Also, they provide an environment for bone marrow, where the blood cells are created, and they act as a storage area for minerals, particularly calcium.
+Their functions include supporting body structure, protecting vital organs, and allowing the body to move.
+Also, they provide an environment for bone marrow, where the body creates blood cells, and they act as a storage area for minerals, particularly calcium.

-The largest bone in the human body is the thighbone or femur, and the smallest is the stapes in the middle ear, which are just 3 millimeters (mm) long.
+The largest bone in the human body is the thighbone, or femur, and the smallest is the stapes in the middle ear, at around

 Bones have an internal structure similar to a honeycomb, which makes them rigid yet relatively light.

-2. Cancellous (trabecular or spongy) bone: This consists of a network of trabeculae or rod-like structures.
+Cancellous (trabecular or spongy) bone makes up the remaining 20% of bone and consists of a network of trabeculae, or rod-like, structures.
 It is lighter, less dense, and more flexible than compact bone.